 - 4. Line up the two small tabs at the bottom of the console's back cover with the slots at the bottom of the console case.
 Insert the tabs into the slots. - 5.
-Insert the two #8-32 x 1⁄2-inch Phillips-head screws that you removed earlier into the holes at the top edge of the console's back cover.
-Tighten the screws fully. - Important: Use caution not to pinch the cables between the back cover and PVS mounting screw heads. - 6.
-Fully tighten the four mounting screws (partially tightened in step 3) using a 1⁄2-inch hex wrench.
+Insert the two $#8-32 \times \frac{1}{2}$ -inch Phillips-head screws that you removed earlier into the holes at the top edge of the console's back cover.
+Tighten the screws fully.

+Important: If you are installing a console that is equipped with a Personal Viewing System (PVS), use caution not to pinch the cables between the back cover and PVS mounting screw heads.